Rancho Murieta Wrongful Death Lawyer

 - The bus driver's employer

-In most cases that arise from an incident that occurred in California, the time limit in which a wrongful death lawsuit must be filed is before the second anniversary of the incident that caused the death.
+In most cases that arise from an incident in California, the time limit in which a wrongful death lawsuit must be filed is before the second anniversary of the incident that caused the death.
 This time limit is known as the statute of limitations.
 However, depending on the facts involved in the case, the time limit could be different.
-Medical malpractice cases include a more complicated formula to figure out the statute of limitations.
+Medical malpractice cases include a more complicated formula to determine the statute of limitations.
 Plaintiffs who are under the age of 18 have an extended time in which they can file suit.
 If the negligence of a government agency caused the death, the time limit in which you must act is much shorter, often only a matter of months.

 A Duty of Care was Owed.
 It must be proven that the defendant owed a duty of care to the deceased.
-In an automobile accident case, for example, you must prove that the defendant was obligated to follow certain laws during the operation of his or her vehicle.
+In an automobile accident case, for example, you must prove that the defendant was obligated to follow specific laws during the operation of his or her vehicle.
 Drivers are required to obey speed limits and are prohibited from texting while driving, for instance.

 That Duty of Care Was Breached.
 It must be proven that the defendant breached the duty of care.
 So in the scenario above, there must be evidence of speeding or texting.

 The Breach Caused the Accident.
-Even after proving that the defendant broke the law or rule of the road, it must then be proven that that action directly caused the death of your family member.
-If the defendant ran a stop sign, causing the accident, but your loved one was killed because the seat belt failed, for example, the defendant may not owe monetary damages.
+Even after proving that the defendant broke the law or rule of the road, it must be proven that that action directly caused the death of your family member.
+If the defendant ran a stop sign, causing the accident, but your loved one was killed because the seat belt failed, the defendant may not owe monetary damages.

 View the video explaining what can be recovered in a wrongful death claim.Rancho Murieta Wrongful Death Lawyer